kameir/ceramic/README.md

 ## Store your most critical data natively on the internet.

-**Decentralized identity network:** Ceramic can be used as a flexible, cross-platform decentralized identity graph complete with DIDs, identity metadata such as profiles, linked crypto and social accounts, following lists, user data indexes, and much more.
+**Decentralized identifier network:** Ceramic can be used as a flexible, cross-platform decentralized identification graph complete with DIDs, identity metadata such as profiles, linked crypto and social accounts, following lists, user data indexes, and much more.

 **Data storage backend:** Improve information security, ship faster, and eliminate the need to configure and run database servers for storing user and application data.
 Ceramic documents offer capabilities similar to your favorite NoSQL document store.